Cap-go/tutorials/src/content/plugins-tutorials/capacitor-braintree.md

 ---
+title: Using @moovenda/capacitor-braintree Package
-"title": "Using @moovenda/capacitor-braintree Package", "description": "This tutorial provides a step-by-step guide on how to use the @moovenda/capacitor-braintree package for implementing 3D Secure-enabled payments using Capacitor.", "created_at": "2021-09-27",
+description: This tutorial provides a step-by-step guide on how to use the @moovenda/capacitor-braintree package for implementing 3D Secure-enabled payments using Capacitor.
-"published": true,
-"slug": "capacitor-braintree"
+created_at: 2021-09-27
+published: true
+slug: capacitor-braintree
 ---

 # Using @moovenda/capacitor-braintree Package Tutorial